Dr. Hook: 1968–1971

 Popeye Phillips, who had been the drummer in Chocolate Papers, left the band to become a session musician, contributing to the first album by the Flying Burrito Brothers.
 Drummer Joseph Olivier was the drummer by the time Cummings, Sawyer and Francis had relocated to New Jersey.
 Just before Dr. Hook began recording its first demos, Olivier was replaced by session drummer Jay David, who became a band member in 1970.

-In 1970, the band's demo tapes were heard by Ron Haffkine, musical director on Who Is Harry Kellerman and Why Is He Saying Those Terrible Things About Me?.
+In 1970 the band's demo tapes were heard by Ron Haffkine, musical director on Who Is Harry Kellerman and Why Is He Saying Those Terrible Things About Me?.
 Haffkine asked the band to record two songs for the film, including "The Last Morning" and "Bunky and Lucille", which the band can be seen performing in the movie.
 The film helped Dr. Hook and the Medicine Show secure their first recording contract.

-In 1971, the group met with Clive Davis of CBS Records.
+In 1971 the group met with Clive Davis of CBS Records.
 David used a wastebasket in the meeting to keep the beat, and Francis danced on the mogul's desk while Sawyer, Locorriere, and Cummings played and sang.
 With the CBS Records deal, the band experienced international success with Haffkine as the group's manager and producer.

-In 1972, after recording their debut album, the band added a full-time bassist, Jance Garfat, and another guitarist, Rik Elswit.
+In 1972 after recording their debut album, the band added a full-time bassist, Jance Garfat, and another guitarist, Rik Elswit.

 1972

 Haffkine, having a knack for picking songs, quickly became Dr. Hook's No. 1 A&R man and their producer and manager.
 Shel Silverstein wrote all the songs for their self-titled debut album, released in May 1972.
 Doctor Hook featured lead vocals, guitar, bass and harmonica by Locorriere, steel guitarist Cummings and singer Sawyer, plus drummer David and keyboard player Billy Francis.
 The album sold over one million copies and was awarded a gold disc by the RIAA on August 2, 1972.
 It has been released 20 times in the US, Canada and Europe.
 The single "Sylvia's Mother", a subtle parody of teen-heartbreak weepers, flopped on first release, but with some more promotional muscle, became the band's first million-seller and hit the top five in the summer of 1972.

+Ray Sawyer (second from right) and Dennis Locorriere (right) with Paul Rappaport, promoter for Columbia Records (left), and Charlie Shaw, a Tower Records employee; Rappaport is seen holding their Sloppy Seconds album.